MissionMarsFourthHorizon/operation-remote-resupply/Module 2/Operation Remote Resupply, Part 2.md

 In the first lab, you build a Xamarin Forms Drone Lander application that achieved 100% sharing of code (C#) and UI (XAML).
 In the real world, it's rarely that simple.
 Almost every application requires some platform-specific code in order to customize the UI for individual platforms or leverage features of those platforms that aren't exposed through Xamarin.

-Xamarin Forms applications can choose from several techniques for implementing per-platform features.
+Xamarin Forms supports several techniques for implementing per-platform features.
 [Dependency services](https://developer.xamarin.com/guides/xamarin-forms/application-fundamentals/dependency-service/) allow platform-specific services such as location APIs and text-to-speech APIs to be called through a common interface defined in shared code.
 [Custom renderers](https://developer.xamarin.com/guides/xamarin-forms/application-fundamentals/custom-renderer/) allow deep customization of Xamarin Forms controls.
 [Effects](https://developer.xamarin.com/guides/xamarin-forms/application-fundamentals/effects/) also facilitate control customization, but without many of the complications of custom renderers.

 In this lab, you will modify the app you built in Lab 1 by customizing the ```ProgressBar``` control that represents the fuel gauge and the ```Slider``` control used for the throttle.
 You will also add sounds to the app so users receive audible feedback as they attempt to land the drone.
-Along the way, you will get a first-hand look at dependency services, custom renderers, and effects, and learn how to write them as well as when to apply them.
+Along the way, you will get a first-hand look at dependency services, custom renderers, and custom effects, and learn how to write them as well as when to apply them.

 <a name="Objectives"></a>
 ### Objectives ###